Hero

 SwetrixWebAGPL-3.0Free$5/moCookieless analytics with performance monitoring

-Now let's dive deep into each tool.
+Now let's go deeper on each tool.

-What to Look for in Open Source Analytics
+What to look for in open source analytics

-Before picking a tool, consider these key factors:
+Before picking a tool, consider these factors:

 • Privacy and compliance — Does the tool track without cookies?
 Is it GDPR/CCPA compliant by design?